Baj Maan

-Baj Maan (born 12 July 2000) is a Canadian professional soccer player who plays as a goalkeeper.
+Baj Maan (born July 12, 2000) is a Canadian professional soccer player who plays as a goalkeeper.

 Early life

 Maan grew up in Brampton, Ontario.
-He played youth soccer with Mississauga-based club Sigma FC, making his senior debut in League1 Ontario in 2016.
-The following year, he made two appearances, but failed to make an appearance in 2018.
-His breakout year for Sigma came in 2019, when he made seven appearances.
+In 2015, he joined the Sigma FC Academy.

 Club career

+In 2016, he began playing at the senior level with Sigma FC in League1 Ontario.

-On 11 June 2019, Maan signed a developmental contract with Canadian Premier League side Forge FC, managed by former Sigma FC coach Bobby Smyrniotis.
+In June 2019, Maan signed a developmental contract with Canadian Premier League side Forge FC, managed by former Sigma FC coach Bobby Smyrniotis.
 As the third-string keeper behind Triston Henry and Quillan Roberts, he failed to make an appearance that year.
 That fall, he attended Northern Kentucky University, where he started in seventeen matches.
-On 31 July 2020, Maan re-signed with Forge FC ahead of the delayed 2020 season.
-He made his professional debut on 5 September in a 2–2 draw against Valour FC.
+In July 2020, Maan re-signed with Forge FC ahead of the delayed 2020 season.
+He made his professional debut on September 5, 2020 in a 2–2 draw against Valour FC.
 Maan re-signed with Forge FC for the 2022 season and served as an unused substitute for the club's CONCACAF Champions League matches against Cruz Azul.
 However, during the club's first match of the CPL season, OneSoccer broadcaster Adam Jenkins announced that Maan had left the club and was trialling at Toronto FC II.

-Maan's trial was ultimately successful as he signed an MLS Next Pro contract with Toronto FC II on 7 May, 2022.
+Maan's trial was ultimately successful as he signed an MLS Next Pro contract with Toronto FC II in May 2022.

-After leaving the club at the end of the season, in February 2023 Maan went on trial with Canadian Premier League side Pacific FC during their pre-season camp.
+After leaving the club at the end of the season, in February 2023, Maan went on trial with Canadian Premier League side Pacific FC during their pre-season camp.
+He subsequently joined the Simcoe County Rovers of League1 Ontario, with whom he won the league championship and was named the league's Goalkeeper of the Year and a First Team All-Star.
+After the season, he signed a short-term contract for the remainder of the season with Toronto FC II.

+In 2024, he served as a backup keeper for Valour FC due to the injury to starter Jonathan Viscosi.
+Afterwards, he joined Vaughan Azzurri in League1 Ontario.
+He helped Vaughan capture the league cup, defeating Simcoe County Rovers FC in the final.